zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 [APZ 105.2] (# apz105.2) # apz105.2 .ref .apz} "These are out of touch
 No "means when there is no touch, when there is no manifestation, when there is not Pleasure is not misery.
 Does not occur.
 Not enough.
 Unborn, not descended.
-“Does this have the meaning of potential and potential?"Is the vision of the body and the touch is asleep There is.
+"Does this have the meaning of potential and potential?"Is the vision of the body and the touch is asleep There is.
 The potential vision is also tinged with touch.
 "Does this make sense?"
 That is what makes a great sense.